ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 ## Enable to run R script within SQL query

 In order to run R script within SQL query, we first need to enable this functionality.
-You can enable the R Services when you are provisioning the VM.
+You can enable the ML Services when you are provisioning the VM.
 If you forgot to do so, we are showing the detailed steps to enable SQL Server to run R code.

-* **Step 1:** Run the following SQL query to explicitly enable the R Services feature on SQL Server; otherwise, it will not be possible to invoke R scripts even if the feature has been installed by setup.
+* **Step 1:** Run the following SQL query to explicitly enable the ML Services feature on SQL Server; otherwise, it will not be possible to invoke R scripts even if the feature has been installed by setup.
     ```sql
     Exec sp_configure 'external scripts enabled', 1
     Reconfigure with override